 Lloyds Bank switch bonus

-This is actually a benefit that comes and goes, although it was available for much of 2020.
-If you have a current account you no longer want, switch over to Lloyds using the Current Account Switch Service and you’ll receive £100 (or sometimes £125).
+This benefit comes and goes.
+If you have a current account you no longer want, switch over to Lloyds using the Current Account Switch Service and you’ll receive a bonus of between £100 and £200.

-If you’ve never switched before, it may seem like a scary process.
-However, the Switch Service does everything for you, like changing your direct debits and standing orders to your new account, as well as automatically redirecting any payments that are made to your old account.
+It may seem like a scary process if you’ve never switched before.
+However, the Switch Service does everything for you, like changing your direct debits and standing orders to your new account and automatically redirecting any payments made to your old account.

 Interest on credit balances

-This might not seem like a major benefit, but there are plenty of banks that don’t pay any interest.
-But you will only receive interest if you pay out to 2 Direct Debits each month.
+This might not seem like a major benefit, but plenty of banks don’t pay any interest.
+But you will only receive interest if you pay 2 Direct Debits monthly.

 |Balances between||AER||Gross PA|